Kia Venga (2010-2019) Review

 Overall verdict on the Kia Venga

-"As you'll soon discover in this Kia Venga review, the Venga is an exceptionally-sensible buy; there’s nothing frivolous about its design or execution, and it will likely be cheap to buy and cheap to run too.
+"As you'll soon discover in this Kia Venga review, the Venga is still an exceptionally sensible buy; there’s nothing frivolous about its design or execution, and is cheap to buy and run too.
 Even so, there are better options that provide a superior driving experience or are nicer to look at, so if these things matter to you then consider your options."

 Few manufacturers have gone through the kind of revolution that Kia has over the last few years.
 Having started out selling lightly re-engineered cast-offs from other manufacturers that were big on value but low on everything else, the Korean brand has strong European links and some big names from the world of car design and engineering working on their products.
 The transformation has been remarkable.